Workload management with resource classes in Azure Synapse Analytics

 The performance capacity of a query is determined by the user's resource class.
-Resource classes are pre-determined resource limits in SQL Analytics that govern compute resources and concurrency for query execution.
+Resource classes are pre-determined resource limits in Synapse SQL pool that govern compute resources and concurrency for query execution.
 Resource classes can help you configure resources for your queries by setting limits on the number of queries that run concurrently and on the compute-resources assigned to each query.
 There's a trade-off between memory and concurrency.

 - Smaller resource classes reduce the maximum memory per query, but increase concurrency.

 - Larger resource classes increase the maximum memory per query, but reduce concurrency.

 - Static resources classes, which are well suited for increased concurrency on a data set size that is fixed.